MI-AFP/tutorials/tutorials/01_fp-env.md

 ### Lambda calculus

 Lambda calculus is good to understand (at least basics) when you want to start with FP.
 You should get familiar mainly with the principle of reduction of some more or less complex expression to the simplest and irreducible form.
-That will make it a lot easier to understand basics of functional programming and Haskell if you are used to object-oriented world.
+That will make it a lot easier to understand basics of functional programming and Haskell if you are used to the object-oriented world.

 * [Lambda calculus (wikipedia)](https://en.wikipedia.org/wiki/Lambda_calculus)
 * [Lambda calculus (Stanford)](https://plato.stanford.edu/entries/lambda-calculus/)